 Not far from Brackenridge Park, you can follow your senses through the San Antonio Botanical Garden, where acres of beautiful, lush vegetation replicate three distinct landscapes of Texas.
 Wander through formal gardens and even a sensory garden, where emphasis is placed on the texture and scent of plants.

-For more of all there is to see and do in San Antonio, look for future NGWA Summit news and stories online and in print, or visit www.VisitSanAntonio.com.
+For more of all there is to see and do in San Antonio, look for future NGWA Summit news and stories online and in print, or visit the San Antonio Convention and Visitors Bureau web site at www.VisitSanAntonio.com.